 I like them Fj40 the original Landcruiser.
 The FJ Cruiser was supposed to be a link the past for Toyota because current Land Cruisers have gotten so large, comfortable and expensive.

-2013 Commando Green Unlimited Rubicon with Warn winch, Tnt Midwith front bumper and TnT adventure rear bumper, 4" OME lift Tnt short arm kit, full skids, front axle truss etc..., Rock Sliders, Rigid2 lights, teraflex tire carrier and other stuff
+2013 Commando Green Unlimited Rubicon with Warn winch, Tnt Midwith front bumper and TnT adventure rear bumper, 4" OME lift Tnt short arm kit, full skids, front axle truss etc..., Rock Sliders with boat side, Rigid2 lights, teraflex tire carrier, kool wheels and KO2's. and other stuff

 several around here, sorry but I love them and would take one in a heart beat, been told you can't really kill them or get them stuck, I think they are cool because typically the back seats were a pair of fold down jump seats